mirca/mirca.github.io-www/_posts/2017-02-28-gsoc-application.md

 ---

 <p style='text-align: justify;'>
-Hi everyone!
+Hi y'all!
 </p>

 <p style='text-align: justify;'>
-In this blog post I am going to briefly describe some important steps about the Google Summer of Code program.
+In this blog post I am going to briefly describe some important steps about student's applications to the Google Summer of Code program.
 </p>

 <p style='text-align: justify;'>
-Although writing a proper and objective application and submitting patches to the organization are paramount to get accepted, I am going to cover some aspects which come before actually writing the application itself.
+Although writing a proper and objective application and submitting patches to the organization are paramount to get accepted, I am going to cover some aspects that come before actually writing the application itself.
 </p>

 <b>